aksisnew/aksisnew/docs/deviceSpecs.md

 <b>⚠️ Final Disclaimer: Proceed At Your Own Risk:</b>
 <br/>
 Maintain off-site backups for both devices.
 Device separation is a behavioral security practice, not an absolute guarantee against data loss or unauthorized access.
-Use this configuration at your own risk.
+Use this configuration entirely at your own risk.
 </td>
 </tr>
 </table>